-The UCITS mentioned above may be managed by BNP PARIBAS ASSET MANAGEMENT France and the management companies of the BNP Paribas Group.
+The UCITS mentioned above are managed by BNP PARIBAS ASSET MANAGEMENT Europe and the management companies of the BNP Paribas Group.

 3. DERIVATIVES:

 The Fund may trade on French and/or foreign regulated and/or over-the-counter futures markets that are authorised by the Decree of 6 September 1989 and its amending texts (for financial instruments contracts only).